TheodoreC13/Artificial-Intelligence-Machine-Learning-studies-/README.md

 * Gradient Descent
 * Random Fourier Features

 and wrote about our findings in `HW4-Answers.pdf`.
 The data used is in the folder titled `data`.
+This code in particular is heavily commented by the professor explaining the math and objective of different functions, as well as us for parts of our solution.
+There are many commented lines of other solution attempts that we left in on purpose as we were testing various solutions and implementations.

 ### Linear Regression
 Here are the questions we answered for linear regression in our pdf